graphql/handbooks/grants/applying.md

 blog post!) and reference the work in your next submission.

-The GraphQL Community Grant _can_ be used to fund ongoing work such as maintainence of graphql-js, but doing so may follow slightly different rules than the above.
+The GraphQL Community Grant _can_ be used to fund ongoing work such as maintenance of graphql-js, but doing so may follow slightly different rules than the above.
 Start by applying for funding for the first period, and we can advise you on the best way forward for further grants.